WELCOME TO DIE-CUTS.COM

 fabulous and are extremely versatile in paper crafting.
 View Videos on Scrapbook Dies .

 These scrapbooking machines create designs by pressing a shape or die into paper, cutting it into precise shapes or letters.
 The machines can give you precise cuts on many different sizes and shapes depending on the opening of the die cutter.
 So before you begin a comparison or ask about comparing machines, you need to ask yourself what is it that your are looking for in a system.
 Will you be cutting other materials other than paper with your die cut machine such as cork, vellum, felt, chip board, magnet, certain types of metal?
 Will you be crafting just from home or do you need a portable die cutter?
 These are just two questions that need to be considered.
 Die-Cuts.com is great resource if you are a beginner and would like to know more about the different scrapbook die cutting machines and die cuts on the market.
-Some of the best manual cutting machines available right now, would have to be the Sizzix Big Shot, Provo Craft Cuttlebug, Spellbinders Grand Calibur, and the Quickutz Epic Six.
+Some of the best manual cutting machines available right now, would have to be the Sizzix Big Shot, Provo Craft Cuttlebug, Spellbinders Grand Calibur, and many others that are out there like the Vagabond by Tim Holtz.
 These are all leading brands of machines with similar universal features.
 All cutting systems listed here will do both cutting and embossing.